CFT-Chris/ionic-tooltips/README.md

 #### `view`

-(ViewContainerRef) As of Ionic 4 beta 0.15, Ionic's angular components don't expose `_viewContainerRef` like other ComponentRefs, so you may see a warning `No view container to create tooltip in` if you don't provide a view yourself.
+(ViewContainerRef) Ionic 4's angular components don't expose `_viewContainerRef` like other ComponentRefs, so you may see a warning `No view container to create tooltip in` if you don't provide a view yourself.
 You will need to provide the `_viewContainerRef` you want to contain the tooltips.
 This will commonly be the `ViewContainerRef` for the `ion-app` component (so the tooltip has access to the entire viewport), but you can choose something nested deeper in the `ion-app` component if you wish.

 The easiest way to get the `ion-app` `_viewContainerRef` is to have the following ViewChild declaration in your `app.component.ts`: